-(3) Represents the target number of 2021 Maffei RSUs that Mr. Maffei could earn and the target number of 2021 Rawlinson RSUs and 2021 Chief RSUs that each of Messrs.
-Rawlinson, Wendling and Rosenthaler and Ms. Wilm could earn based on our performance in 2021, as well as the target number of 2021 George RSUs that Mr. George could earn based on QVC's performance during 2021.
+(3) Represents the target number of 2022 Maffei RSUs that Mr. Maffei could earn and the target number of 2022 Rawlinson RSUs and 2022 Chief RSUs that each of Messrs.
+Rawlinson, Wendling and Rosenthaler and Ms. Wilm could earn based on our performance in 2022